puppetlabs/puppet-docs/source/pe/2.5/accounts_class.markdown

 ### `sudoers_path`

-The path to the `sudoers` file on this system.
+Specifies the path to the `sudoers` file on this system.
 Defaults to `/etc/sudoers`.